Choose article

 Margins of scapula

-As mentioned above, the scapula presents with three margins or borders, which are as follows:
+As mentioned above, the scapula presents with three margins, which are as follows:

 Human skeleton, Bones of upper extremity, Bones of upper limb, Skeleton of upper extremity, Scapula, Shoulder blade, Anterior surface of scapula, Costal surface of scapula, Skeleton of upper limb, Bones of shoulder girdle, Shoulder girdle, Margins